-The casual viewer looks at this and says, “Cardiologists make twice as much as family practice docs.
+The casual viewer looks at this and says, “Cardiologists make almost twice as much as family practice docs.
 I want to be a cardiologist.”
-But once you've been in my shoes, you look at this and say “Wow, some family practitioners make more than the average cardiologist.
+But once you've been in my shoes, you look at this and say, “Wow, some family practitioners make more than the average cardiologist.
 I wonder how they do that?”
-Look at the variation here: the difference between a plastic surgeon and a pediatrician is $289K a year.
+Look at the variation here: the difference between an orthopedist and a pediatrician is $279K a year.

 Now check out a specialty-specific salary survey, from my specialty of Emergency Medicine.
-This one is from 2015, so not quite up to date (thankfully 2019 numbers look better):
+This one is from 2015, so not quite up to date but it will work to illustrate my point:

 The ability to increase pay, and increase it substantially, solves a ton of financial problems that real doctors run into and email me about all the time.
 It's way easier to pay off your student loans or mortgage on twice the income.
 Even after-tax, it's much easier to become financially independent or have a dignified retirement or send your kids to the college of their choice when you can double your income.
 The bigger the hole you are in, the more interested you should be in this topic.

 So today I thought I would do a post all about intraspecialty pay differences.
 But frankly, none of you readers are interested in hearing about the average earner in your specialty, much less the low earners.
 You want to know how those who are really killing it are doing it.

 I trolled around in the WCI Facebook Group until I got a few nibbles.
 Then I reeled them in with some emailed questions.
 I considered doing this on the podcast, and maybe still will, but it was a bit tricky to get people willing to come on the podcast and give us the straight scoop without the anonymity I can provide in this blog post.

 Before we get into their comments, though, let's discuss a few ways to increase your physician income.

 How to Make More Money as Family Medicine Physician